mrezasoltani/mrezasoltani.github.io/_pages/Course/module_1.md

                    technology subjects, largely supporting increasingly complex scientific developments.
 While the latter is important, it should not be at the expense of more traditional engineering.
-             Output: America has changed dramatically during recent years .
-The number of engineering graduates in the U.S. has declined in traditional engineering disciplines such as mechanical, civil, electrical, chemical, and aeronautical engineering.
+             Output: America has changed dramatically in recent years.
+The the number of engineering graduates in the U.S. has declined in traditional engineering disciplines such as mechanical, civil, electrical, chemical, and aeronautical engineering.